 152 x 152cm (59 13/16 x 59 13/16in).

-Filipino artist Ronald Ventura is one of the most recognized artists of his generation in Asia.
+Filipino artist Ronald Ventura is one of the most recognised artists of his generation in Asia.
 He skyrocketed to international fame with very high records at auction and is one of two examples only of artists born in the 1970s to have attained such heights on the contemporary Asian art market.
 The multi-layering of images and dense information from visual culture in his works is a metaphor for Filipino identity.
 The artist infuses his works with references to the Western popular culture, notably cartoon figures that have also been assimilated in the Philippines through consumer objects.
 His painting skills are remarkable.
-His signature tones, almost monochrome, are created through a painstaking process of layering hues of gray and sepia.
+His signature tones, almost monochrome, are created through a painstaking process of layering hues of grey and sepia.
 The aesthetic result is reminiscent of old photographs and infuses the work with a sense of nostalgia.
 Opening a window into intimate scenes, Ventura depicts human nature and the emotions, desires, feelings of the characters in his works are immediately perceptible to the viewer.
 In this installation, the painting enhances the sculpture, each giving a glance to a scene of the Filipino people's real life.
-The TV instead of showing some drama, reveals a modest family outside in a typical south east Asian local neighborhood setting.
+The TV instead of showing some drama, reveals a modest family outside in a typical south east Asian local neighbourhood setting.
 The painting itself depicts a domestic interior, a set of shelf made from scrap wood, to hold the humble and basic possessions of the household.
 Another TV is embedded in its pattern, the sole object rendered in pink hues, in which the face of the mother appears, anxious, counting money.
 Both scenes give a sense of intimacy and are related to one another through the family pictures clearly depicting the characters in both the physical and painted TVs.
 Each title open the works to multiple interpretations: the painting " Treasure" could be a reference to the painted TV itself or to the money shown in it and echoes the actual TV, "Early Consumer" maybe a reference to the kid himself or to shopping at dawn.

 Agus Suwage (Indonesian, b.1959)